TNT-Dental/tntvideos/readme.md

 | data-mobile-append-play="[data-embed]" | Option to attach the play button on responsive.  |

 ## Banner Vimeo width Youtube Player(Normal) HTML
+Default mode player shows a vimeo preview and on play renders a youtube video(thumbnail is genereated or can be custom)
 ```html
     <div class="banner" data-player="vimeo" data-vimeo="290738166.hd.mp4?s=ee27ae407692d8723a18b6c5e43356c7caac01a6">
     	<div data-embed="yEkWVQywXIE" data-width="560" data-height="315">